 Resource scheduling is enabled by default when you install Greenplum Database, and is required for all roles.
 The default resource queue, pg_default, has an active statement limit of 20, no memory limit, and a medium priority setting.
-Create resource queues for the various types of workloads.
+Pivotal recommends that you create resource queues for the various types of workloads.

 To configure workload management

 - The following parameters are for the general configuration of resource

 - max_resource_queues - Sets the maximum number of resource queues.

 - max_resource_portals_per_transaction - Sets the maximum number of simultaneously open cursors allowed per transaction.
 Note that an open cursor will hold an active query slot in a resource queue.